Hi, I’m Dr Emma Thurston.

 Find me on Instagram and Twitter @dremmathurston.

 DISCLAIMER: All information and resources found on thelifestylepill.org and associated social media platforms are based on my own thoughts and opinions unless otherwise noted.
 The information available is aimed at inspiring you to make healthy lifestyle choices, and not to replace medical advice.
 I encourage you to consult your doctor about any symptoms or health concerns that you have.
 No information on this platform should be relied upon to make a medical diagnosis or determine treatment for a medical condition.
-The Lifestyle Pill is not intended to replace a one-on-one relationship with a qualified healthcare professional.
+All information on this website and corresponding social media platforms is not intended to replace a one-on-one relationship with a qualified healthcare professional.